SUNDAY, JUNE 15 at 1:00 pm Smith-Rafael Film Center

 Anna suffered a stroke at the age of 24, one month after giving birth to her son.
 She lost the use of her right arm and much of her vision.
 Through sheer determination Anna learned to walk again.
 After her stroke she was deeply depressed but through burlesque she has found “joy, pure joy.
 It’s better than any drug,“ says Anna.
 In her performance she tells the very personal, emotional story of her stroke.
 Performing at BHOF was a pinnacle experience for Anna and will be sharing that in our film.

 Your donations helped pay for travel and festival expenses for Anna.
-We have a long ways to go before the film is finished so if you want to help us get this film out, please make a donation, no amount is too small.
+We have a long road ahead of us as we work to reach as many different audiences as possible.
+Please make a donation, no amount is too small.
 Thanks!

 Anna Smith Higgs